 This is a terminal degree program for those who do not plan to pursue a Doctor of Ministry degree in the future.

-The Master of Arts program in Local Church Ministry is for those who need formal training, including those who already have several years of vocational ministry experience but desire further theological study in order to be better prepared for the pastoral role.
+The Master of Arts program in Local Church Ministry is for those who need formal training in ministry.

 Vocational ministry looks different depending on various contexts all of which are enhanced when they are grounded in and founded upon formal theological study.